 We do not yet occupy a powerful position within academia, we have limited access to resources to enable us to pursue our own independent or user-led investigations, and we are often marginalised for various reasons – from outright pathologisation to non-service user colleague discomfort or professional competitiveness.

 Recently, the Lancet Psychiatry sought to create a pool of service users to review research papers; people with research training were excluded.
-In an open letter to the Lancet Psychiatry, a diverse group of international survivor researchers and organisations welcomed the move to include service users in peer review, but raised concerns, including that:
+In an open letter to the Lancet Psychiatry, a diverse group of international survivor researchers and organisations welcomed the move to include service users in peer review, but raised concerns about the ‘overly simplistic dichotimization…and ‘deeply entrenched hierarchies of epistemic authority’ (Building User/Survivor Research Capacity and Leadership, 2018).

-The explicit exclusion of individuals with research training, while potentially well-intentioned, also risks reinforcing an overly simplistic dichotomization between ‘researchers’ and ‘service users’ and, alongside this division, deeply entrenched hierarchies of epistemic authority and power-knowledge.
-This divisive approach is not in keeping with user/survivor research values and practice (Building User/Survivor Research Capacity & Leadership, 2018).

 As well as demonstrating our continued reduction to single identities – survivor or researcher - the exclusion of survivor researchers in this context may also reflect dominant beliefs regarding who has the right to study whom and in what way.
 In arguing for survivor inclusion in knowledge generation, survivors and allies have made methodological, epistemological and ethical arguments (e.g. Russo and Beresford, 2015).
-Of these, ethical arguments are perhaps hardest to counter, particularly in public forums.
-Rose (2009) has observed that criticisms of survivor research:

-are rarely written down although there are examples: There is a real danger that the engine of user initiatives in mental health services, although positive in principle, will accelerate out of control and drive mental health research into the sand.
-(Tyrer, 2002, p406) Tyrer’s critique is not his alone.
-He is outspoken, but others concur although they may keep their comments to the spoken word. (italics added).

-In an open critique of experiential knowledge in medical sociology, Prior writes:
+Of these, ethical arguments are perhaps hardest to counter, particularly in public forums, and objections are typically confined to the spoken word with a few notable exceptions (Rose 2009).
+Tyrer (2002) for instance argues that: There is a real danger that the engine of user initiatives in mental health services, although positive in principle, will accelerate out of control and drive mental health research into the sand.
+(Tyrer, 2002, p406).
+In an open critique of experiential knowledge in medical sociology, Prior (2003) comments that such knowledge is ‘invariably limited and idiosyncratic’, refers only to one ‘case’ and fundamentally, ‘lay people can be wrong’.

-experience on its own is rarely sufficient to understand the technical complexities of disease causation, its consequences or its management.
-This is partly because experiential knowledge is invariably limited, and idiosyncratic.
-It generates knowledge about the one instance, the one case, the single ‘candidate’ … Above all, lay people can be wrong (2003).

 Such fears and rejections in part rest on the epistemological clash between positivist research and survivor research’s position within the interpretive paradigm, our critical reflexive looping between the ‘I’ and the ‘we’.
-And whilst this rejection is often hidden, confined to the spoken work, it can be brought to life through the anonymity of peer review.
+And whilst this rejection is often hidden, confined to the spoken word, it can be brought to life through the anonymity of peer review.

 Funding and authenticating knowledge